frlender/dendrox-util/python/README.md

 DendroX

-Util functions to create JSON input for the online DendroX app
+Utility functions to create JSON input for the online DendroX app